 There were a couple of exercises on interval arithmetic; what struck me about this was the way small changes in calculation could lead to huge differences in results.
 Two algebraically equivalent formulas could lead to varying results due to overlooked ‘assumptions’.

-For example, if for some reason x / x is not equal to one (can happen in interval arithmetic); then every operation that includes this division (implicitly or explicitly) can deviate from accurate results.
+For example, suppose x / x is not equal to one (which can happen in interval arithmetic).
+In that case, every operation that includes this division (implicitly or explicitly) can deviate from accurate results.
 The more the ‘precision-losing’ operations carried out, the more significant the deviation.

 And that’s about it again.
 Section 2.2 has about 36 exercises and I hope to complete it by December insha Allaah.
 And yes, insha Allaah I’ll write about my thoughts again…